th2-net/th2-conn-sailfish/README.md

 + Updated `common` from `3.33.0` to `3.44.0`
 + Updated `kotlin` form `1.5.30` to `1.6.21`
 + Renamed project to `conn-sailfish`
++ Trivy vulnerability check as part of build process.

 ### 3.10.2